 Most of Director Gonzales's career has been spent in the labor movement and philanthropy.
 After graduating college, she went to work for SEIU United Healthcare Workers West, where she organized home care workers, most of whom earned minimum wage and no benefits prior to unionization.
 She realized how critical a strong labor movement is in creating economic security for low-income communities of color, and also discovered a passion for leadership development, which is the focus of her volunteer work in the community today.

 Before joining the OUSD Board, Director Gonzales served as Vice President of the board of La Raza Centro Legal, which provides free legal services to seniors, immigrants and workers.
-She also serves on the Oakland Library Advisory Commission (LAC), and the Alameda County Human Relations Commission.
+She also served on the Oakland Library Advisory Commission (LAC) and the Alameda County Human Relations Commission.
 Additionally, she is a Friend of the Martin Luther King Jr Branch Library in District 6.

 Director Gonzales studied Political Science and History in college at Cal State East Bay, where she worked for The Pioneer student newspaper, covering local politics in Southern Alameda County and also briefly served as Editor in Chief.
 She also has an MA in Political Science from San Francisco State University, and studied International Relations and Political Economy in a PhD program at the University of Maryland.

 Director Gonzales is a proud resident of District 6 and also works as a freelance leadership coach and political strategist.

 District 6 Schools